-Shettima Leaves For Brazil To Attend 30th UN Climate Change Summit
+Shettima Leaves for Brazil to Attend 30th UN Climate Change Summit

 The summit convened by Brazil’s President Luiz Inácio Lula da Silva, in collaboration with other partners, will be held from November 6 to 7 in the city of Belém, capital of the state of Pará, in the Brazilian Amazon.

-According to a release issued by the Media Assistant to the Vice-President, Stanley Nkwocha, Shettima is billed to join other world leaders, development partners and business executives at the event themed, ‘Climate Action and Implementation,’ with a strong focus on adaptation, forests, biodiversity and climate justice.
+According to a release issued by Media Assistant to the Vice President, Stanley Nkwocha, Shettima is billed to join other world leaders, development partners, and business executives at the event, themed, “Climate Action and Implementation,” with a strong focus on adaptation, forests, biodiversity, and climate justice.

-He will also take part in the launch of the Tropical Forest Forever Fund, and participate in a roundtable chaired by President Lula on Climate and Nature before attending an Amazonian Cocktail for Heads of Delegation, hosted by the President of Brazil.
+He will also take part in the launch of Tropical Forest Forever Fund, and participate in a roundtable chaired by Lula on Climate and Nature, before attending an Amazonian Cocktail for Heads of Delegation, hosted by the president of Brazil.

-On the sidelines, he will hold bilateral meetings focused on establishing and managing Nigeria’s participation in the carbon markets, enabling the nation to unlock between $2.5 billion and $3 billion annually in carbon finance over the next decade to help meet climate goals.
+On the side-lines, he will hold bilateral meetings focused on establishing and managing Nigeria’s participation in the carbon markets, enabling the country to unlock between $2.5 billion and $3 billion annually in carbon finance over the next decade to help meet climate goals.

 In the city of Brasilia, Shettima, accompanied by top Nigerian government officials, will engage with his Brazilian counterpart to further deepen Nigeria’s South-South diplomatic ties.